-- will visit each child's previous pre-school setting for the purposes of observing and information sharing.
-The Headteacher may also visit. - plans activities for the new children to ensure they get to know one another both on the transition visits and during the first few weeks. - plans learning opportunities to find out each child's interests and strengths and what they already know about the forthcoming topic and what they might light to ask (child led enquiry). - read the incoming EYFS records and any other records from the previous setting to ensure effective planning.
+- will attend WSCC Transition events for the purpose of gathering information relating to each pupil who has accepted a place with us. - undertakes a home visit for each child in the class in the summer/autumn term. - plans activities for the new children to ensure they get to know one another both on the transition visits and during the first few weeks. - read the incoming EYFS records and any other records from the previous setting to ensure effective planning.